A New Navy Yard Cafe May Have D.C.’s Best Breakfast Sandwich

 The wraparound glass counter will be filled with slices of double-chocolate, coconut, ube, and carrot cake, alongside seasonal pies.
 Shelves near the register are stocked with retail items like cards, flowers, plants, and bags of Red Rooster Coffee.

-White neon-lit “Any Day Now” signage faces South Capitol Street SE.
-Around the corner out front, a rippled lenticular logo reveals a day-to-night image to remind passers-by of its all-day ethos.
+White neon-lit “Any Day Now” signage faces South Capitol Street SE, and around the corner out front, a rippled lenticular logo reveals a day-to-night image to remind passers-by of its all-day ethos.

 ABC’s high-top tables near the curved bar were scratched in lieu of lower-level lounge seating, a la Allegory.
 Private dining nooks built out in the back add more seats to the equation.
 The entire restaurant was bifurcated to provide a multi-use experience, shifting from a coworking and walk-up counter vibe by day to restaurant and cocktail bar by night.